Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Experimental Results

 \textbf{Layer Importance Scoring for Each API:} Using these parameter gradients, we further compute the layer importance score with the following formula: $S_{i} = \frac {1}{n}{\sum_{j = 1}^{n}\left ( {\nabla_{w_{i,j}} L} \right)^2}$, where $S_{i}$ denotes the importance score of the \textit{i}-th layer, \textit{L} is the loss computed on the up-to-date API tokens, $w_{ij}$ represents the \textit{j}-th editable parameter in the \textit{i}-th layer, and \textit{n} is the total number of editable parameters in that layer.
 Intuitively, this score quantifies the average squared gradient magnitude of all editable parameters in the layer, reflecting the layer’s overall importance for enabling the model to predict the up-to-date API token.

 For each editing instance, we calculate the importance scores of all layers.
-Then, for each API, we average the scores across all its editing instances to obtain API-specific layer importance scores, which intuitively indicate each layer’s relevance to the API.
-By analyzing these scores across all APIs in our EDAPIBench, we identify:
+Then, for each API, we average the scores across all its editing instances to obtain API-specific layer importance scores, which indicate each layer’s relevance to the API.
+By analyzing the scores across all APIs, we identify:

 \textbf{Common API Layers:} Layers that exhibit high importance across all APIs.
 These layers encode general knowledge critical to all APIs and are excluded from editing;

 \textbf{Specific API Layers:} Excluding Common API Layers, these are layers that demonstrate high importance only for the target API.
 These layers store the target API-specific knowledge and serve as the core targets for editing.